ply-ct/ply/README.md

 ```

 ### Run a request
 Suppose you save this in a file named "github.ply.yml".
-Then you can submit this
+Then you can submit the
-`repositoryTopics` request from the command line by typing:
+`repositoryTopics` request from a command line by typing:
 ```
 ply -x github.ply.yml
 ```